Professor Phil Holmes

 - 'Excellent module, teachers were of high quality'

 - 'The course lecturer and class tutor are exceptionally good'

 Current research interests:

 - Behavioural finance

 - Culture and financial markets

 - MA in Public and Industrial Economics (with distinction), University of Newcastle Upon Tyne

 - Fellow of the Institute for Learning and Teaching in Higher Education/Higher Education Academy (2003 – )

-I have experience of teaching modules on Corporate Finance and Financial Derivatives.
+I have experience of teaching modules on a range of areas in finance, including Corporate Finance and Financial Derivatives.